grafana/developer-advocacy/projects/Grafana Office Hours/GOH - LLM Observability with Ishan Jain.md

 > Enumerate talking points for the show.
 It's better to keep these as bullet points to encourage a more casual, rather than scripted, conversation.

 - Intro
 	- *Hello and welcome to Grafana Office Hours.
-I'm `<name>`, a `<position>` at Grafana Labs and today, we're going to talk about `<topic>`.*
-- Announcements
-	- New project releases
-	- Recent content published
+Artificial intelligence has gone very quickly from something out of sci-fi books to something quite commonplace that we use in various forms as part of our every day lives.
+Some of us might have even tried our hand at creating apps leveraging AI SDKs.
+Our guest today is going to talk about observability for AI: why we should do it, what to watch out for, and how exactly to set it up.*
+	- *I'm Nicole van der Hoeven, a Senior Developer Advocate at Grafana Labs, and I'm joined by Ishan Jain.*
-- Introduce guest
+- Introduce guest: Ishan Jain
 	- Who are you?
 	- What do you do?
-	- How long have you been using Grafana/other project?
+- Definition of terms
+	- Artificial intelligence
+	- Machine learning
+	- LLM
+	- What are we talking about observing today?
+- Why should we monitor AI?
+	- Is AI Observability just another type of Application Observability?
+	- How are AI-based apps different?
+		- massive datasets
+		- costs can increase quickly
+		- possibility of model drift
+		- security concerns
+		- existence of rate limiting for many models
+		- latency is important
+- What do we need to monitor?
+	- Traces
+		- Request metadata, like temperature (amount of creativity/randomness), model version, etc
+		- Response metadata, like tokens and cost
+	- Metrics
+		- Request volume
+		- Request duration
+		- Costs and token counters
+	- What about logs?
+- How can we monitor AI?
+	- Instrumentation
+		- Manual: OpenTelemetry
+		- Automated: OpenLIT SDK
+	- Demo? : Grafana, Alloy, Prometheus, Tempo
 	- New feature in Grafana Cloud: AI Observability
+	- OpenLit dashboard for Grafana Cloud
 - Outro
 	- If people want to learn more about this topic, where should they go?
 	-